-- Welcome Week - Welcome Week is the official opening to the semester and the start of the Virginia Tech academic and co-curricular experience for new Hokies.
+- Weeks of Welcome - Weeks of Welcome is the official opening to the semester and the start of the Virginia Tech academic and co-curricular experience for new Hokies.

 - Graduate Welcome Events - The Graduate School will be offering events like GTA workshops, Lunch with the Dean, Career Fairs, and more.